ritikkrtiwari/Verilog_Intern_Project/README.md

 **ONE – Carry is present**

 At every positive clock edge, the circuit takes one bit from A and B (LSB first), calculates the sum, and determines whether the carry should be propagated to the next cycle.
-The output depends on both the present state and the current inputs, following Mealy machine behavior.

-The design correctly adds the example inputs A = 0110 and B = 0010, fed serially from LSB to MSB.
+The output depends on both the present state and the current inputs, following Mealy machine behavior.The design correctly adds the example inputs A = 0110 and B = 0010, fed serially from LSB to MSB.
 Carry transitions between ZERO and ONE state as required, and the output bit stream is generated cycle-by-cycle.

 **📂 Files Included**